J Balvin: Awards and achievements

 Balvin has won numerous awards and achievements.
 He became the first recipient of the Global Icon Award given by Lo Nuestro Awards, in recognition of his contribution to spread Latin music worldwide, and the first recipient of the inaugural Contemporary Song of the Year at the BMI Latin Awards with "Ay Vamos".
 Additionally, he received a Guinness World Records by the most Latin Grammy nominations in a single year, with 13 in 2020.
 They also recognized his single "Ginza" for the longest stay at number 1 on Hot Latin Songs chart ever by a single artist.
-Balvin is the second artist with the most number one on Latin Rhythm Airplay, behind only Daddy Yankee as of 2019.
+Balvin is the artist with the most #1 singles on the Latin Rhythm Airplay (34) and Latin Airplay (35) charts.